nturpin0/OutputKit/docs/components.md

 ### Cards
-All elements for a card, header, text etc should be containted within the <card> </card> tags.
+All elements for a card, header, text etc should be containted within the card tags.
 All cards, no matter which color should be closed with the /card tag.

 ```